 The additional loan comprised a short-term facility from a sophisticated investor.
-The loan was initially for a three-month period which can be extended by mutual agreement at an interest rate of 25% per annum.
-The facility was partially repaid on 11 September 2020.
+The loan was initially for a threemonth period which can be extended by mutual agreement at an interest rate of 25% per annum.
+The facility was repaid in full on 11 September 2020 and is now extinguished.